treeHouse2023/tic-tac-toe-/README.md

 # Activate the environment
 conda activate itrex

-## Installation
+Installation
-# Next, we will install the Intel Extension for Transformers and its dependencies.
+Next, we will install the Intel Extension for Transformers and its dependencies.

+bash
+Copy code
 # Install Intel Extension for Transformers
 pip install intel-extension-for-transformers